dylanirlbeck/tailwind-ppx/README.md

 ### Collaborators

-`tailwind-ppx` would not be possible without the contributions of the following individuals.
+This project would not be possible without the contributions of the following individuals.
 Thank you all!

 - [@tatchi](https://github.com/tatchi) - Implemented the caching functionality and Windows build.